 Starting Over in a New Place as a Senior

-When Mom was still living in the apartment building, I’d pick her and Grace up and take them to visit their husbands in the nursing home.
-This arrangement grew more complicated after Mom moved to Rosewood as well.
+When my mom was still living in the apartment building, I’d pick her and Grace up and take them to visit their husbands in the nursing home.
+This arrangement grew more complicated after Mom moved to Rosewood, too.
 How much could I help Grace when I had other aging family members and two children relying on me?

 Fortunately, Grace continued to manage for a while with the help of many friends and a local senior transportation program.
 When her husband died, she was, of course, devastated.
 Her health deteriorated, and I found myself on call for her many emergencies.
 This was extremely difficult for me to handle with all my other obligations, but I couldn’t just ignore Grace either.

 Her kids were concerned and did their best to help, but they each lived hundreds of miles away.
-When they visited, it slowly became evident to them that Grace couldn’t continue to living independently.
-But Grace didn’t want to move from Fargo, North Dakota.
+When they visited, it slowly became evident to them that Grace couldn’t continue living independently.
+But Grace didn’t want to move from Fargo, N.D.
 She’d lived there for nearly 50 years.
 This was where her friends were.
 This was home.
-But her kids couldn’t move back, either.
-They had jobs elsewhere and their kids were settled in schools.
+But her children couldn’t move back, either.
+They had jobs elsewhere and their own kids were settled in schools.
 Yet, they didn’t feel they could give Grace the care she needed from such a distance.
 So, unwillingly, Grace moved to be close to one of her sons.

 The family did everything possible to make it a good experience.
 They found her a beautiful apartment close to their home.
 She spent plenty of time with them.
 They arranged get-togethers with female friends Grace had met while visiting over the years.
 They did all they could to help her establish a warm and rewarding life in this new city.
 Still, when Grace contacted me, she cried.
 She missed Fargo.
 She missed me.
 She missed her friends.
 She missed her church.
 She was depressed.